 Here is CVI again, our HMNY short seller from December.13th, 2017.

 This time they held, but they can offset much of the risk by loaning out their shares.
 The typical borrow rate for one of these pharmaceutical pump and dumps averages out to about 50% per year.
-Also, since the volume was 5 times higher than TNXP’s total outstanding shares at the time, there is a chance that they shorted more shares than they reported in this beneficial ownership report.
+Also, since the volume was 5 times higher than TNXP’s total outstanding shares at the time, they could’ve shorted more shares than they reported in this beneficial ownership report — but that’s just speculation, as you can never be quite sure of what these people are doing unfortunately…

 This one was just outrageous.
 VISL